Andrew-Basem/Frontend-Projects/React/worldwise/README (1).md

 3. Open your browser and navigate to `http://localhost:3000` to access the WorldWise application.

+## Authentication

+The WorldWise application includes authentication functionality.
+You can log in using the following credentials:

+- Email: `sparkz@worldwise.com`
+- Password: `qwerty`

 ## Available Scripts

 In the project directory, you can run the following scripts: